 Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 There’s no mistaking the tiger shark.
 It has the tiger like markings on its flanks.
-These are large animals where female tiger sharks can grow to 5 metres (16 feet 5 inches), but see below for the biggest tiger shark recorded.
+These are large animals where female tiger sharks can grow to 5 metres (16 feet 5 inches).
+See below for the biggest tiger shark recorded.

 Where can you dive with tiger sharks